-Frank R. Jimenez is Vice President, General Counsel and Corporate Secretary of the Raytheon Company, a leader in the defense, civil government and cybersecurity markets.
+Frank R. Jimenez is Vice President, General Counsel and Corporate Secretary of Raytheon Technologies, a leader in the defense, civil government and cybersecurity markets.
 As Raytheon’s chief legal officer, Frank is responsible for legal and regulatory affairs, corporate governance, ethics and compliance, and corporate activities in risk management, real estate, sustainability, safety and environmental quality.

 Frank previously served as General Counsel for U.S. public companies Bunge Limited (agribusiness and food), Xylem Inc. (fluid technology), and ITT Corporation (multi-industrial), where he managed the 2011 spin-offs of two public companies, Xylem and Exelis Inc. (defense technology).